llvm-doe-org/llvm-project/clang/README-OpenACC-design.md

-For now, the only profiling data that Clacc supports and that requires extensions beyond the new OMPT callbacks discussed in section "OpenACC to OpenMP Mapping: Events" is the source location information of the `acc_prof_info` structure.
+For now, the only profiling data that Clacc supports and that requires extensions beyond the new OMPT callbacks discussed in section "OpenACC to OpenMP Mapping: Events" are (1) the `parent_construct` and `implicit` fields common to all members of the `acc_event_info` union and (2) the source location information of the `acc_prof_info` structure.
 In the remainder of this section, we explain these extensions.
 As Clacc grows support for additional profiling data, we expect Clacc will reuse these or similar extensions.

 Clacc's version of the LLVM OpenMP runtime extends OpenMP 5.0 sec.
 4.6.1 "Entry Points in the OMPT Callback Interface" with a new